 3. Compare Bank Rates

-You find interest rate for used car loan from different banks and compare them.
+You find interest rates for a used car loan from different banks and compare them.
 You can search online or call different lenders.
-You also try to calculate how much difference it will make in comparison to old loan.
+You also try to calculate how much difference it will make in comparison to the old loan.

 4. Evaluate your Credit History

 If you have made your payments for a time period of a year or more, you will have improved your credit and you hold a good chance that refinancing would be easier.
 You can get the credit score from one of the recognized credit report agencies.

 Once you have made all the calculations and if you feel refinancing is going to be beneficial, you apply for it at the bank that offers you the lowest rate.
 The application process is a quick process; you need to submit all required documents within a specified time period.

 Follow the instructions from the lender.
 You complete the loan paperwork as instructed.
 You will need to sign loan documents.
 A new loan will be at the new interest rate and new term length.
 The lender will pay off the old loan and you will have to make payments to the new lender as dictated.